-Nico Luchsinger, Head of Strategy & Programming
+Nico Luchsinger, Co-Director, Strategy & Programming

-Nico Luchsinger graduated from University of Zurich with a Masters in History and Economics.
+Nico Luchsinger graduated from the University of Zurich with a Masters in History and Economics.
 He worked for Neue Zürcher Zeitung, where he regularly commented on new technology and its effects on culture and society.
 From 2009 to 2013, he was a co-founder and CEO of Sandbox (now Thousand Network), a global community for young entrepreneurs with over a 1000 hand-selected members from all fields in over 40 cities worldwide.
-Until the end of 2015, Nico Luchsinger was responsible for product and strategy at Mila, a startup based in Zurich and Berlin, which has developed a marketplace for local services, and was sold to Swisscom in 2015.
+Until the end of 2015, Nico Luchsinger was responsible for product and strategy at Mila, a startup based in Zurich and Berlin, which has developed a marketplace for local services and was sold to Swisscom in 2015.

 Claudia Brunner, Events & Administration email